Join my community and get a

-Ever since I wrote my post about JOY last week, there is one thing that has been tugging on my heart.
+Lately, there has been one thing that has been tugging on my heart.
 I recently read this article that said that 40% of women are Pinterest depressed.
 I define Pinterest depression as feeling like you can never be ‘good enough' – feeling like you can never be a good enough mom, wife, home decorator, cook etc.

 Do you go to Pinterest for inspiration and ideas, but leave feeling inadequate?
 Does this sound familiar?

 I know that many times I've let Pinterest steal my JOY.
 The first time that I remember this was two years ago when trying to find ideas for my daughter's 3rd birthday party.
 She was having 4 friends over to play for her birthday and I wanted to make something special for her so I went to Pinterest.
 I left feeling so upset because I didn't have the money or the time to throw these elaborate birthday parties, so I wrote my post about how to throw a princess party on a budget.
 The reality is, she didn't care what her party looked like; she had so much fun regardless.
 As moms and women, we put so much stress on image and what we want people to think about us… and I am about to crush the imagine of myself online, and I am okay with that!
 I want to be a real voice to women, and not allow Pinterest and comparison to steal your JOY!

 Even if you don't look like the front page of Pinterest…

 I wanted to take some time to show life behind Pinterest – you may have seen my beautiful pins of my Master Bedroom Canopy or some of my delicious recipes, but what you don't see are what those rooms like like after or even during those photo shoots.

 So let me open up my life to you – to show you what really goes on on Pinterest.

 You may have seen this post about my master bedroom re-design.
 It only cost me around $125.00 to do and I was so pleased with my results.